mandeepairborne/samweb/content/_index.md

 </mark>

 <mark>
-<p class="highlight">c) I noticed that many scientists had personal websites.
-My friend <a href="https://mandeepairborne.github.io/">Mandeep</a> was kind enough to help me set this up, so now I have one too.</p></mark>
+b) I noticed that many scientists had personal websites.
+My friend <a href="https://mandeepairborne.github.io/">Mandeep</a> was kind enough to help me set this up, so now I have one too.</mark>

 ---